TheTianhang/TheTianhang.github.io/_pages/md.md

 ---
-permalink: /
+layout: archive
-title: "How to run MD simulation?"
+title: "How to run MD simulation"
-excerpt: "md"
+permalink: /md/
 author_profile: true
 redirect_from:
-  - /md/
+  - /resume
-  - /md.html
+---
 ---
 How to run MD simulation?